jmce22/pands-problem-sheet/README.md

     Create a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function h(x)=x3 in the range [0, 10].

-The final homework task required us to use the libraries NumPy and Matplotlib to create a plot and a histogram.
+Week 8 covered NumPy (used for mathematical operations) and Matplotlib (used for data visualisation).
+The final weekly taskrequired us to use these two libraries  and to create a plot and a histogram.

 To make the plot look nicer, I researched online and found out how to impose a more attractive design template on to my plots using the style module in conjunction with the name of a pre-made style package.

+I saved the plots in .png format in the pands-problem-sheet folder to upload to github; from there I could obtain a http link to the plot to allow me to include it in this README file.

 <details>